 Beyoncé has had one of most successful solo careers ever.
 Her first solo effort, Dangerously In Love, debuted at number one on the Billboard charts and produced four top five singles.
 From there, the hits kept coming: “Irreplaceable,” off of B’Day, her second album, went double platinum and ranks as one of the best-selling singles of the aughts.
 “Single Ladies (Put a Ring On It),” released two years later as one of the two lead singles from I Am...Sasha Fierce, did even better, going four times platinum.
 When Lemonade was released in 2016, every track charted in the Billboard Hot 100—all 12 of them.

-And Beyoncé's is one of those rare careers that's grown richer and stronger with time.
-Her most recent work is her most essential.
-With Lemonade turning one this year, we're looking at the best Beyoncé songs.
+Beyoncé's is one of those rare careers that's grown richer and stronger with time.
+As we await B7 and bask in Everything Is Love, which is better than anyone thought it would be, we're taking a look at the best Beyoncé songs.